 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

 Loveless, John P. and Meade, Brendan J., "Stress Modulation on the San Andreas Fault by Interseismic Fault System Interactions" (2011).
-Faculty Publications.
-14.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.